 Information on the UKs implementation of the EU Data Collection Framework

-EC Regulation 199/2008 sets out the broad requirements relating to the:
+Pending the introduction of the revised regulation, the DCF will be underpinned by the existing regulation: EC Regulation 199/2008.
+This sets out the broad requirements relating to the:

 - collection, management and use of data in the framework of multi-national programmes